kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 1. Nominate a Docs Lead for the Next Release

-    ⚠️ **Durring Code Freeze** Pick a successor who has demonstrated the ability and understanding of the process. **Usually this is a Docs Lead Shadow that has been on the team for 2 releases with a desire to continue with the SIG Docs.**
+    ⚠️ **During Code Freeze** Pick a successor who has demonstrated the ability and understanding of the process. **Usually this is a Docs Lead Shadow that has been on the team for 2 releases with a desire to continue with the SIG Docs.**

     1. Reach out to the person you have in mind and confirm they are able to commit the time and effort for a successful release.